 Sadly, none of these actors have much to do, and the mere presence of Indiana Jones, Rambo, Kindergarten Cop, El Mariachi, Mad Max, Blade, and Dr. Frasier Crane isn’t enough.
 Meanwhile, the worn, puffy, expired appearance of age shows on these screen icons, particularly on a weathered Ford, a crusty-looking Stallone, and a bloated Schwarzenegger.
 Banderas and Gibson are stand-outs, however; their over-the-top performances entertain in their surprising youthfulness: Banderas’ squirrelly behavior recalls his turn in the Stallone-starrer Assassins; and Gibson is not unlike his villain in Machete Kills!—an animated baddie and effective movie sociopath.
 But the screenplay relegates everyone else to various degrees of dull macho flexing, machine-gun antics, and brief cameos.
 Occasional moments of intentional humor arise, such as Schwarzenegger shouting for everyone to “Get to da choppa!” in that famous Predator delivery.
 Elsewhere, we chuckle at the lifeless, underwhelming quality that incites a watch check more than once in the overlong 2-hour-and-7-minute runtime.

 Hughes stages one or two exciting action sequences, but they’re chopped to bits by editors Sean Albertson and Paul Harb, who were tasked with maintaining a limited PG-13 rating to ensure a wider audience.
 Except the copious bloodshed of the other Expendables entries hardly wounded the box-office results.
-And that, compounded by millions of illegal downloads of The Expendables 3 just weeks before its release, make the rating decision pointless and distracting, since most audiences interested in a throwback of this kind want to see bloodshed by the bucketload.
-(Take the opening scene where Barney’s crew strings up a cable across the train tracks to swipe the prison guard atop the high-speed train; this would cut through human flesh like a hot knife through butter, but in the world of PG-13 action it just trips the guards on their backs.)
+And that, compounded by millions of illegal downloads of The Expendables 3 just weeks before its release, makes the rating decision pointless and distracting since most audiences interested in a throwback of this kind want to see bloodshed by the bucketload.
+(Take the opening scene where Barney’s crew strings up a cable across the train tracks to swipe the prison guard atop the high-speed train; this would cut through human flesh like a hot knife through butter, but in the world of PG-13 action, it just trips the guards on their backs.)
 At any rate, this sequel reminds us, once again, that the hard-R days of solid action are best left to the 1980s and early 1990s.
 But for those interested in pure-and-simple mindless machismo, there’s so much fist-bumping jocularity and corny one-liners onscreen that The Expendable 3 will put hair on your chest.